jkunimune/nibasa/how-to-use.md

 Nibasa does not have a word for "yes".
 To answer a yes-or-no question in the affirmative, simply repeat the last word before "ke".
-To answer a yes-or-no question in the negative, one can simply use "no" ("not"), or repeat the last word of the question followed by "no".
+To answer a yes-or-no question in the negative, one can simply use "nai" ("not"), or repeat the last word of the question followed by "nai".
 - abil. = Yes, I can.
-- abil no. = No, I can't.
+- abil nai. = No, I can't.

 Open questions are not specially marked, as they are apparent from the presence of the word "ke", which can modify a noun or act as a noun of its own.